-A progressive development company creating a range of innovative schemes and investments, delivering new homes and regenerating urban neighbourhoods.
+We're a progressive development company who create innovative schemes and investments, delivering new homes and regenerating urban neighbourhoods.

 Novo is privately owned, operated by a team of market influencers and supported by an array of partnerships, including private equity, local authority and registered housing providers.